tango-controls/tango-doc/source/tools/astor/add_server.rst

 That means that it does not appear in :doc:`host window <host_window>`.

-To see it click open :guilabel:`Not Controlled` level.
+To see it click open **Not Controlled** level.
 And change it startup level if needed.

 .. |image0| image:: img/start_new_server.jpg
 .. |image1| image:: img/startup_level.jpg